mija/yuki.cfg/README.md

 Steam\steamapps\common\Counter-Strike Global Offensive\csgo\sound

-when using config for first time be sure to write "exec yuki" in console. viewmodel settings might reset occasionally, fix this by execing yuki in console again (just write "ae" in console to refresh settings)
+when using config for first time be sure to write "exec yuki" in console. if any weirdness happens just write "ae" in console and it will reload the config which should fix it.
+VERY rarely you might be stuck in an attack animation, hold ALT and press P to fix. (mega rare)

-quickrcon.cfg, lollollol.cfg and quick.cfg are not needed, add them if you feel they'll be of use to you.
+quickrcon.cfg, lollollol.cfg, quick.cfg, dongle.cfg and zeus.cfg are not needed, add them if you feel they'll be of use to you.

 quick.cfg = training config